Var-01/Movie-Recommendation/README.md

 # Movie Recommender

-I used Python to build item-based movie recommender systems using KNN algorithm and cosine similarity.
+I used Python to build item-based movie recommender systems using KNN a prediction based machine learning algorithm .
 I've created functions to run the recommendations based on user inputs.

 ## Data